roquie/laravel-dusk-select2/README.md

  * [x] Add Laravel Dusk tests for Laravel Dusk extend feature ;)
  * [x] Add gif demonstration how it works.
  * [x] May be use `+ select2` out of the box?.
- * [ ] Travis CI.
+ * [x] Integration with Circle CI.

 ## Tests

-[@taylorotwell](https://github.com/taylorotwell) don't kill the kittens, Laravel Dusk also should be used outside of framework.
+[@taylorotwell](https://github.com/taylorotwell) don't kill the kittens, Laravel Dusk also should be used outside of the framework.

 * `cd tests`
 * `php -S localhost:8888 tests/index.html`